wolfhead/claude-code-review-hook/README.md

 ```

 The uninstaller will:
-- Remove the hook from `.husky/commit-msg`
+- Remove the hook from `.git/hooks/commit-msg`
-- Preserve other hooks you may have
-- Optionally clean up empty hook files
-- Keep backups for safety
+- Create a backup for safety
+- Optionally remove `.claude-review.env`

 ## Configuration